Charles Byrne (giant): After death

 Following renewed pressure from campaigners, The Guardian reported in a 2018 article entitled "'Irish giant' may finally get respectful burial after 200 years on display" that the Trustees of the Hunterian Museum have confirmed that they will consider whether to release the skeleton of Charles Byrne for burial.
 A spokesperson for the Royal College of Surgeons said "The Hunterian Museum will be closed [from late 2016] until 2021 and Charles Byrne's skeleton is not currently on display.
 The board of trustees of the Hunterian collection will be discussing the matter during the period of closure of the museum".

 Carla Valentine, technical curator of the Pathology Museum at Queen Mary University, London, said: "Now that it's out there that they're considering this, I think it will be difficult to go back from that".

 In May 2021, Mary Lowth, a physician and law researcher at King's College, London, published an article entitled 'Charles Byrne, Last Victim of the Bodysnatchers, the Legal Case for Burial' in the Medical Law Review.
 The article set out a proposed legal case for Byrne's burial, based on common law principles mainly drawn from corpse disposal law.
 It suggested that, were a person seeking to arrange Byrne's sea burial to challenge the Hunterian Museum in an English court for lawful possession of his remains, the court would grant them this possession.
-She argued in her 2022 PhD that English law has always prioritised the dignity of the human corpse, treating it as if it is still to some degree a person owed human dignity, and that it would do so for Byrne if the current situation were challenged - noting that the law can only intervene in such a matter if asked.
+She further argued in 2022 that English law has always prioritised the dignity of the human corpse, treating it as if it is still to some degree a person owed human dignity, and that it would do so for Byrne if the current situation were challenged - noting that the law can only intervene in such a matter if asked.

 On 11 January 2023, the Hunterian Museum announced official retirement of Byrne's skeleton from public display.
 The museum instead will display an oil portrait of John Hunter by painter Sir Joshua Reynolds, completed in 1789.
 This portrait features the feet of Byrne's skeleton hanging above Hunter in the upper righthand corner.